Skip to main content

 • Use the client’s own language — how do they describe their challenges?

-From the editor, explain the different scheduling options:
+From the Editor, explain the publishing options:

 • Publish immediately → push it live on LinkedIn right away.